SSAGESLabs/PySAGES/docs/source/package-pysages.rst

 .. rubric:: Overview

-This documentation and software is under development.
+This documentation and software is under development, the API and implementation may change in the future.
-It is mainly available here testing purposes.

 .. rubric:: Details